 Greek coins are separated into three periods: the Archaic, the Classical, and the Hellenistic.

-The Archaic period is defined by the emerging city-states of ancient Greece, from the introduction of Greek coinage in around 600 BC until the wars with Persia in about 480 BC These city states usually included a medium sized city and the area immediately surrounding it.
-They often were characterized by intense nationalism.
-At this time, there were no Greek empires, the closest thing being loose alliances of city states which were often easily broken.
-Two of the most famous examples of city-states are Athens and Sparta, two powerful cities that fought one another in the Peloponnesian War, as chronicled by the historian Thucydides.
+The Archaic period is defined by the emerging city-states of ancient Greece, from the introduction of Greek coinage in around 600 B.C. until the wars with Persia in about 480 B.C.
+These city-states usually included a medium-sized city and the area immediately surrounding it.
+At this time, there were no Greek empires.
+Instead, city-states entered into loose alliances ("leagues") which were often easily broken.
+Two of the most famous examples of city-states are Athens and Sparta, two powerful cities that fought one another in the Peloponnesian War (431-404 B.C.), as chronicled by the contemporary historian Thucydides.

 The Classical period is defined as the period from 480 B.C. until the rise of Alexander the Great in the 330s B.C.
 During the Classical period, some city-states became much grander, with larger spheres of influence.
 This is reflected in their coinage, which is often more technical and more aesthetically pleasing, and mostly made of gold or silver.
 They commonly featured a god or goddess on one side, usually the patron god from its city of origin, and a symbol of the city on the other.
 This was also the period when inscriptions began appearing on coins, often explicitly stating the city where it was minted.